singulart/validator-info-extractor/README.md

  ## Queries

-List of eras where validator was active (produced blocks)
+List of eras where validator was active
  ```
- select distinct(b."eraId") from blocks b where b."validatorKey"='555555555555555555555555';
+select a.key, "eraId", stake_total, stake_own, points, rewards, commission from validator_stats vs inner join accounts a on a.id = vs."accountId" where a.key = '44444444444444444444444444444' order by "eraId";
  ```

 Eras starts and ends (blocks and time)